-Accounting practice for treasury stock encompasses two general approaches:
+Accounting for treasury stock involves two general approaches:

 - Par value method

-The choice between the methods and the choice among the alternative ways to implement the chosen method seldom have a material impact on the presentation of the firm’s financial position in the balance sheet.
 While they do produce different amounts within the subcategories of equity, the alternatives do not produce different measures of total stockholders’ equity.
-This result should not justify haphazard or inconsistent treatment of treasury stock transactions nor s
+This result should not justify haphazard or inconsistent treatment of treasury stock transactions.

-Following example presents the financial statement disclosure made by American Broadcasting Companies, Inc, related to treasury shares.
+The following table presents a financial statement disclosure made by American Broadcasting Companies related to treasury shares.